 House Democrats, though, they just blocked a bill to reopen the Keystone XL pipeline.

-Uh we have more energy available to us that could last anywhere estimates show between 100 and 200 years.
+We have more energy available to us that could last anywhere.

-And yet Joe's answer is not to drill, not to increase uh natural gas production and coal production.
+And yet Joe's answer is not to drill, not to increase natural gas production and coal production.

 That's not even on the table.